noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   - thats the external name outside of compose
   - should be set to an `${ENV_VAR}` for dynamic lookup at runtime
   - within compose you still reference things by the resource key
+- generally all relative paths are from compose files parent dir
+  - thus `../this` is a SIBLING to `thisDir/compose.yaml`

 ## basics